masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 ### Version

-The **Version** field indicates the used version of the attestation protocol.
+The **Version** field indicates the attestation protocol version.
 It is a three digit number starting at 001 and needs to be incremented whenever a protocol update was made.
 The current version number is 001.

 ### Entity Type

 The **Entity Type** character is used to define the type (role) of an entity inside the trust chain.
 There are three major types:

 The **root** entity type is a special attestor type and the trust anchor of a trust chain.
 It is similar to the [root certificate](https://en.wikipedia.org/wiki/Root_certificate) in a PKI and is allowed to attest itself, intermediates and leaf entities.
-A verifier in the end needs to trust the root entity of a trust chain to validate it in a positive way.
+A verifier in the end needs to trust the root entity of a trust chain to verify the chain in a positive way.
 It is the top end of a trust chain.

 An **intermediate** is similar to a normal [certificate authority](https://en.wikipedia.org/wiki/Certificate_authority) in a PKI.
 It is attested by the root or another intermediate account and is able to attest other intermediates and leaf entities.
 It acts as an intermediate chain link in a trust chain.